prompt …

 ) was invoked to usher humanity into this new era, just the way we are setting almost mystical 3 AI models in motion.
 It isn't hard to imagine "AI enabled humans" would scale new highs of conscious experience in the same manner as "text" enabled we did - versus our speech-only ancestors - a quantum jump 4 !

 Back then, written word commanded as much attention as the code in our times.
-Which meant iterative rigor to precipitate the words into rule based immaculate verses - such that the message stayed in human memory.
+Which meant iterative rigor to precipitate the words into rule based immaculate verses - such that the message stayed in our carbon based memory.
 Primary objective of a computer program is to have data persist in silicon memory.
 No wonder good code rhymes like a poem !

 The upfront effort to organize scribing paraphernalia (quills, palm leaves, ink etc.) wasn't trivial back in those days.
 And that you could write only one copy at a time was an entry barrier.
 It mandated the text must be accurate, succinct and comprehensible.
-One may argue scaling compute, storage and network are barriers that force similar constraints on our code.
+Scaling compute, storage and network are barriers that force similar constraints on our code.

 Adi Parva